Ask an Award Booker: “How Can I Use Chase Ultimate Rewards Points for Flights to South Africa?”

 The only SkyTeam airline that flies direct to South Africa from North America is Delta.
 I’ve never seen a single standard award seat on that flight, so you’ll certainly have to connect via Paris on Air France, via Amsterdam on KLM, via Rome on Alitalia, or via Jeddah on Saudia.
 Finding 6 award seats on any other these airlines will be a challenge, because they rarely have award seats to South Africa.

 If you really want to fly Business Class round-trip, you’ll need to earn more points.
-You can do that by signing up for Chase Ultimate Rewards credit cards like:

 When you’re planning award travel, you need to assess what you can do with the resources you have.
 In this case, even though you’re looking for Business Class travel, you only have enough to do that one-way, or coach round-trip.